 Putting measures in place isn't enough; you also need to check whether they're working, and monitor your business on a regular basis to identify and deal with new risks.

 The starting point is the plan you’ve been putting together.
 You should now have a list of all the risks in your business, an assessment of their likelihood and impact, an evaluation of your current controls, and an action plan for dealing with them.
-Here’s an example of how it could look when you put it all together (click the Risk management plan and register button at the bottom of the page).

 The danger with a document like this is that you spend lots of time preparing it initially, but then never go back and update it later.
 A good risk management plan must be a living document, constantly referred to and updated to reflect new situations, new risks, and the effectiveness of your actions.